dwood2020/rpi-logger/README.md

 - [DHT11/DHT22 custom protocol implementation](https://www.iot-programmer.com/index.php/books/22-raspberry-pi-and-the-iot-in-c/chapters-raspberry-pi-and-the-iot-in-c/41-raspberry-pi-and-the-iot-in-c-a-custom-protocol-the-dht11-dht22)

 ## How to build
-This project can either be built on the target platform (a Raspberry Pi, tested on 4, 3B) or on any other host platform with a C++20 compiler.
+This project can either be built on the target platform (a Raspberry Pi, tested on the models 4, 3B+) or on any other host platform with a
+C++20 compiler.
 To build on a Raspberry Pi, run
 ```
 mkdir build